Carnival Sunshine accidents and incidents

 On January 19, 2014, a female passenger died onboard from a heart attack.

 ("Venice incident") On July 27, 2013, in the morning the ship made some Venetians angry for passing too close to Venice City’s signature St Mark Square.
 The cruise liner passed at ~20 m (66 ft) distance, even trapping a local water taxi.

-Carnival Cruise Lines officially announced that the distance was 72 m (236 ft) which is in accordance to the city’s canal navigational rules.
-An eyewitness told journalists the vessel’s close to shore course was intentional – to salute the cruise company's founder and main owner Mickey Arison, whose super yacht “Mylin IV” was positioned at the same side of the bank.
+Carnival Cruise Lines officially announced that the distance was 72 m (236 ft) which is in accordance with the city’s canal navigational rules.
+An eyewitness told journalists the vessel’s close to shore course was intentional – to salute the cruise company's founder and main owner Mickey Arison, whose superyacht “Mylin IV” was positioned at the same side of the bank.

 In a similar incident (passing too close to the shore), the Carnival Vista ship sunk several small boats and damaged 2 piers while leaving the port of Messina (Italy) in August 2016.

 |May 2013||Other Incidents|

 On March 21, 2013, was announced that the drydock transformation of Carnival Destiny to Carnival Sunshine in 2013 will be extended.
 The new Sunshine ship started service on May 5, after two scheduled Mediterranean cruises were canceled.
 The dry-dock stay was extended due to the cruise line’s new policy to invest significantly in onboard backup systems providing additional / emergency power.
 During Carnival Destiny ship’s USD 150 million worth refit, were made additional redundancy upgrades and fire prevention system improvements.

 |04 January 2013||Propulsion / Power Loss|